dildoran2195/sep11-freedom-project/blog/entry02.md

 ```
 ![Screenshot 2024-12-02 11 04 01 AM](https://github.com/user-attachments/assets/9c48c2b8-677d-4288-9adc-e345e0023405)

-* However, I was confused with what purpose of tesselation is and why it´s important.
-Therefore I changed my tesselation from 2 to 5 to know what it does and why it is important.
+* However, I was confused with what the purpose of tessellation is and why it's important.
+Therefore I changed my tessellation from 2 to 5 to know what it does and why it is important.

 ![Screenshot 2024-12-02 11 17 37 AM](https://github.com/user-attachments/assets/42d1549a-cf81-4a6a-9dbe-ee10682acf70)

-* I learned that tesselation is like shape of a roof that changed how it looks like
+* I learned that tessellation is like shape of a roof that changed how it looks like

 #### Lastly, my plans for Winter recess are to complete Challenge 2 of building house by tinkering with [adding texture](https://doc.babylonjs.com/features/introductionToFeatures/chap2/material/), [materials for each house side](https://doc.babylonjs.com/features/introductionToFeatures/chap2/face_material/), and [combining meshes](https://doc.babylonjs.com/features/introductionToFeatures/chap2/combine/).

 ### EDP